software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 26
 >
-> Perform the steps above to create your own branch named by your GitHub username and push it to GitHub.
+> Perform the steps above to create your own branch named by your GitHub username.
+Implement some small change for the project in the branch by making one or more commits.
+Once you are done, push your branch and changes to GitHub.

 ### Merging branches and pull requests